Rohitt-Rajj/OS-Notes/Lec-03.md

 ## Multi-Tasking vs Multi-Threading

-**Program:** A Program is an executable file which contains a certain set of instructions written to complete the specific job or operation on your computer.
+**Program:** A Program is an executable file which contains a certain set of instructions written to complete the specific job or operation on your computer.<br>
 • It’s a compiled code.
 Ready to be executed. <br>
 • Stored in Disk